ceedee666/modern-abap-curriculum/docs/transactional_app.md

 ```

 Let's analyze the behavior definition.
 The first line states that the behavior is implemented in the ABAP class `ZBP_I_PRODUCT`.
-Note, that we did not create this class so far.
+Note that we have not created this class so far.
 Use the
 available quick fix (i.e. the little light bulb; it can also be invoked by pressing `<ctrl>-1`) to create this class.
-Activate is afterward.
+Activate it afterward.

-The lines starting with `persistent table` define the database tables, in which the data is stored.
+The lines starting with `persistent table` define the database tables in which the data is stored.
 This is needed for the create, update, and delete operations.
 The lines starting with `lock` define the strategies for concurrency control.
 ABAP RAP supports optimistic and pessimistic concurrency control.
 Details of the different approaches are described in the
 [documentation](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/d315c13677d94a6891beb3418e3e02ed.html).
 In this example,